 Or you might like this Italian Tortellini Pasta Salad, with cheese tortellini, Genoa salami, fresh mozzarella pearls, and veggies all tossed in a zesty homemade Italian dressing.
 I’m not gonna lie I just drooled a little.

-But let’s talk more about this dill pickle pasta salad!
+But let’s talk more about this delicious dill pickle pasta salad!

 How to make Macaroni Dill Pickle Salad